Become a Tutor

 - Refer students, when appropriate, to Baker Center staff professionals or other college services.

 - Keep appropriate notes and records as instructed.

 - Inform or consult with a professional or certified tutor if any problems are encountered.

 All tutors must provide faculty references, must maintain at least a 3.0 in content area, a 2.5 overall GPA and must be in good academic standing.
 We look for applicants strong in both content area and interpersonal skills.
 If you are interested, fill out an application electronically or print one off from a link below.
 Feel free to stop by to chat about the job.
 If you prefer, call to make an appointment: 607 844 8222, ext.
 4416.

-You can fill out your application electronically, save it to your computer, and then email it back to Marilyn Webb as an attachment.
+You can fill out your application electronically, save it to your computer, and then email it back to Scott Bennett as an attachment.
 Alternately, you could print the application, fill it out, and then drop it off at the Baker Commons.
-When you stop in to the center, try to touch base with our tutor coordinator, Marilyn Webb, so she can meet you and then have you in mind when making up the tutoring schedules.
+When you stop in to the center, try to touch base with our tutor coordinator, Scott Bennett, so he can meet you and then have you in mind when making up the tutoring schedules.
 If you prefer to snail-mail the application in, send it to: